dennishall1/vue-firebase-starter/README.md

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

 - [ ] Instructions: update `UpdateScores.vue` for the current season & week.
 Update apify run script for pre/reg/post and week.
 Run apify script, then go to /update-scores.
+That route gets the results from the latest apify run and updates the schedule part of the database.
-- [ ] Refactor to improve maintainability: don't calculate the season and seasonType and week in multiple places.
+- [*] Refactor to improve maintainability: don't calculate the season and seasonType and week in multiple places.
 - [*] Actually calculate and declare the King of the Week (pretty much done)
 - [ ] Account for tied football games (half point each)
 - [ ] Log not only the points per week, but also a WEEK POINT - whoever won each week.